norkator/paketin-seuranta/README.md

 1. Install latest Android studio
 2. Click `File` -> `Open` -> Select project root containing `app` folder.
 3. Download all required SDK etc files.
-Anrdoid Studio automatically installs all required packages.
+Android Studio automatically installs all required packages.
 4. Done!

-### Introduction to app basics
-* Coming...
+### For participants
+1. Let's keep Paketin Seuranta simple and respect privacy.
+No private servers and stuff like that.
+Only direct communication to parcel service provider apis.

+2. I [norkator](https://github.com/norkator) will review and test pull requests.
+If everything looks and works according to rules pr will be merged.
+Otherwise I ask changes.
+Just give me time.
+This repo is not dead.

 ## Versioning